hedzr/android-file-chooser/README.md

 ./gradlew assembleDebug
 ```

-you'd better generate a new file `android-file-chooser.keystore` at homedir or else. such as: `keytool -genkey -alias android.keystore -keyalg RSA -validity 20000 -keystore android.keystore`, see also [Sign an app](https://developer.android.com/studio/publish/app-signing).
+~~you'd better generate a new file `android-file-chooser.keystore` at homedir or else. such as: `keytool -genkey -alias android.keystore -keyalg RSA -validity 20000 -keystore android.keystore`, see also [Sign an app](https://developer.android.com/studio/publish/app-signing).
-Or, erase the `KS_PATH` lines and signature section in app/build.gradle.
+Or, erase the `KS_PATH` lines and signature section in app/build.gradle.~~

 ### 2. current

-just fork me and build me currently.
+just fork and build me currently.

 ## Contrib